 Best Patient Care Technician Schools in Alabama

 If you want to start a healthcare career that gets you working directly with patients, becoming a Patient Care Technician (PCT) is a smart move.
-In Alabama, you can train for this role in under a year and be ready for entry-level hospital, clinic, or long-term care jobs.
+In Alabama, you can train for this role in about a year and be ready for entry-level hospital, clinic, or long-term care jobs.
 Choosing the right school is the first step.

 Below, you'll find the best PCT training options in Alabama, what to expect from each program, and how to get certified.